freeCodeCamp/freeCodeCamp/guide/english/laravel/index.md

 Because Laravel is open-source the community around it is very strong and so is the documentation where you can learn how to do almost everything, try taking a look at the [Laravel Documentation](https://laravel.com/docs/5.7/) to get a glimpse of the open source power!

+Taylor and the supporters of Laravel have built a strong eco-system around Laravel.
+One of the many events officially run is the yearly Laracon, which is a one-day online conference.

 ### Featured Packages

 Ready-to-use bundles provided by Laravel through Composer and Packagist include the following: